EmilyyyL/Brodify/README.md

 @team,

-code is up to date
+code is NOT up to date